Arundhati Virmani

 Arundhati Virmani (born 1957) is an Indian historian.
 She was a reader in history at Delhi University until 1992.
 She teaches at the École des Hautes Études en Sciences Sociales in Marseille.
+She is the co-founder of the Biennale Européenne d'Histoire Locale with Jean Boutier.

 Biography

-Arundhati Virmani was born in New Delhi, on 26 June 1957.
+Arundhati Virmani was born in New Delhi, in 1957.
 She did her schooling from Lady Irwin School and Convent of Jesus and Mary, Delhi.

 She graduated with a degree in history from Indraprastha College.
 As a student of Delhi University, she obtained a French fellowship in 1981 to prepare her Ph.D. thesis in French history at the Sorbonne in Paris.
 Under the supervision of Maurice Agulhon, Professor at the Collège de France, she studied the politicization of French rural society after the Restoration and before the institution of male universal suffrage under the Second Republic in 1848.
 She defended her thesis in September 1984.
 In 1991, she married Jean Boutier and moved to France.
 She studied Odissi dance with Madhavi Mudgal.

 Academic career

 She began her teaching career at Jesus and Mary College and later taught at Delhi University.
 She was the head of the History section of the School of Correspondence Courses, where she participated in adult education and Long-Distance teaching.
 Then Reader in European History at the History Department, she taught modern French and European History.
 In Marseille she taught at Université Paul Cézanne, Euromed-Marseille Business School and Ecole des Hautes Etudes en Sciences Sociales.
 Since then, her research focused on the colonial period in India, especially the 20th Century; she is also an analyst of the current transformations of Indian society.
+Her recent work focuses on the idea of a uniform civil code in India.
+She presented her work at a conference at the Institute of Commonwealth Studies.